theclonedude/TorToolkit-Telegram/readme.md

 - `BASE_URL_OF_BOT`
   - Values :- Valid BASE URL of where the bot is deploy.
 Ip/domain of your bot like "http://myip" or if oy have chosen other port then 80 then "http://myip:port".
 No slash at the end.
   - Default Value :- `""`
-  - Use :- This is used for file selection of the torrent.
+  - Use :- This is used for file selection

 - `ALD_USR`
   - Values :- It is a list of IDs of all the allowed groups and useres who can use this bot in private.